pschool-in/curriculum/content/grammar/new-topics/sentence-4.md

 # Grade-4

-## Suject-verb agreement
+## Subject-verb agreement

 We know that subject is anything that we are talking about.
-On the other hand, verb is a word that describes any action.
+On the other hand, a verb is a word that describes any action.

 Subject-verb agreement means that in a sentence, the subject and verb should agree with each other in terms of number.
 It means that if the subject is singular, then the verb used will be singular.
 And if the subject is plural, then the verb will also be plural.
-Some exampples are:
+Example:
 1. I like to study.

 In this sentence, the subject 'I' is singular, so the verb 'like' is also singular.